Between 7 and 47 percent of working-age adults experience pain in this joint at least once in a while.

 Take breaks from the exercises or repetitive movements that contribute to your symptoms.
 Take two days between hard workouts to properly recover.

-An effective way to do this is to focus on different muscle groups in each workout so that you can rotate the parts of the body.
+An effective way to do this is to focus on different muscle groups in each workout to rotate the parts of the body.

-I also recommend rolling / using a pointy ball to help keep muscles loose.
+I also recommend rolling/using a spiked ball to help keep muscles loose.
 Massage therapy, working with a physical therapist, and visiting a chiropractor are other options if you have problems with poor form, reduced range of motion, and a lot of stiffness.

 Stop smoking and avoid consuming too much alcohol.